 Skin serves a vital purpose as a barrier, protecting the inside of the body.

 Once the skin cells detect any type of suspicious substance, they trigger a reaction that causes the area to become inflamed.
 This inflammation is referred to as a rash or dermatitis.
 This can lead to itching.

 Dry skin is one of the most common causes of itchy skin.
 If people do not see any bright red bumps or notice a sudden change to their skin, dry skin is a likely cause.

 Environmental factors that can lead to dry skin include excessively hot or cold weather with low humidity, as well as washing too much.
-Dry skin can affect any age group, but as people age their skin becomes thinner and drier.
+Dry skin can affect any age group, but, as people age, their skin becomes thinner and drier.

 A good moisturizer can usually help to repair dry skin.
 Extremely dry skin can be a warning sign of dermatitis.
 People may need to see a dermatologist to help get relief and to keep their condition from getting worse.